Penguin (character)

-The Penguin (Oswald Chesterfield Cobblepot) is a fictional character appearing in American comic books published by DC Comics, commonly as an adversary of the superhero Batman.
+The Penguin (Oswald Chesterfield Cobblepot) is a supervillain appearing in American comic books published by DC Comics, primarily as an adversary of the superhero Batman.
 The character made his first appearance in Detective Comics #58 (December 1941) and was created by Bob Kane and Bill Finger.
-The Penguin is one of Batman's most enduring enemies and belongs to the collective of adversaries that make up Batman's rogues gallery.
-The Penguin has repeatedly been named one of the best Batman villains and one of the greatest villains in comics.
+The Penguin is one of Batman's most enduring enemies, belonging to the collective of adversaries that make up Batman's rogues gallery.
+The Penguin has repeatedly been named one of the best Batman villains and one of the greatest villains in comics by William Ouellet Tremblay.
 The Penguin was ranked #51 in IGN's list of the Top 100 Comic Book Villains of All Time.

-The Penguin is a Gotham City mobster who fancies himself the number one "Gentleman of Crime".
-He is most often seen as a short, fat man with a long nose who wears a monocle, top hat, and morning suit while carrying his signature umbrella.
-He also has a cigarette holder in his mouth.
-The Penguin uses high-tech umbrellas as different tools.
-His umbrellas have been used as guns, gas sprayers, swords/knives, a mini-helicopter and many other unconventional tools.
+The Penguin is a Gotham City mobster who fancies himself the "Gentleman of Crime".
+He is most often seen as a short, fat man with a long nose who wears a monocle, top hat, and morning suit while carrying his signature umbrella, which may conceal a gun, gas sprayer, knife, mini-helicopter or other unconventional tools.
 The Penguin owns and runs a nightclub called the Iceberg Lounge which provides a cover for his criminal activity.

 Batman sometimes uses the nightclub as a source of criminal underworld information.
 Unlike most of Batman's rogues gallery, the Penguin is completely sane and in full control of his actions.
-According to his creator Bob Kane, the character was inspired by the advertising mascot of Kool cigarettes in the 1940s; a penguin with a top hat and cane.
+According to his creator Bob Kane, the character was inspired by the advertising mascot of Kool cigarettes in the 1940s--a penguin with a top hat and cane.
 However, similarities have been found between Penguin's design and the appearance of the Dick Tracy character Broadway Bates, who was introduced in 1932.
 Co-creator Bill Finger thought that the image of high-society gentlemen in tuxedos was reminiscent of emperor penguins.
-His main color is usually purple.

 The character has been featured in various media adaptations, including feature films, television series, and video games.
-His live-action portrayals include Burgess Meredith in the 1960s Batman television series and its spin-off film, Danny DeVito in the film Batman Returns, Robin Lord Taylor in the television series Gotham, and Colin Farrell in the film The Batman and a self-titled spinoff series.
+His live-action portrayals include those by Burgess Meredith in the 1960s Batman television series and its spin-off film, Danny DeVito in the film Batman Returns, Robin Lord Taylor in the television series Gotham, and Colin Farrell in the film The Batman and a self-titled spinoff series.
 Paul Williams, Tom Kenny, Nolan North, Wayne Knight, Stephen Root, and Elias Toufexis, among others, have voiced Penguin in animation and video games.

 Publication history

 The Penguin made his first appearance in Detective Comics #58 (December 1941) and was created by Bob Kane and Bill Finger.
 The character received a solo title as a part of the Dawn of DC initiative, with the book being written by Tom King and drawn by Rafael de Latorre.

+Penguin has appeared in these Comics in Chronological order: